What Is a Depressant?

 If you notice that your daily, weekly, and monthly calendar is defined by drinking, this can signal a problem.
 You may be craving alcohol and fostering dependence on drinking with other activities.

-Here are some additional warning signs that you may have a drinking problem:
+Here are some additional warning signs that you may have an alcohol addiction or alcohol use disorder:

 When to Seek Help for Alcohol Abuse